 Skip, Skip, Skip to the Game!

-The presentation of Iro Hero also follows in its fore father’s footsteps; a coin ops style pixel art is utilized in all its crisp arcade cabinet glory.
+The presentation of Iro Hero also follows in its fore father’s footsteps; a coin-ops style pixel art is utilized in all its crisp arcade cabinet glory.
 All special effects and attacks are animated in the same fashion bringing a nice sense of authenticity to Iro Hero.
-Whilst the graphics are in a HD form with substantially more detail than early 90’s titles, it still feels like it could live in a cabinet somewhere in a dusty storage locker.
+Whilst the graphics are presented in high resolutions, with substantially more detail than early 90’s titles, it still feels like it could live in a cabinet somewhere in a dusty storage locker.

 Iro Hero’s soundtrack is a synth/bit chip experience that tries to move away from the well-trodden pixel art and bit chip sound marriage.
 Whilst it sounds great, it is not something I’ll be actively looking to listen to again but it serves its purpose.
 Sound effects are also in the same vein.